kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 #### Downward API Volume Exposure

-The Volume manager gets the CPU state from CPU manager, and writes it to the Downward API volume file `assigned.cpuset`, which exposes the CPUSet to the container:
+The Volume Manager gets the CPU state from the CPU Manager, and writes it to the Downward API volume file `assigned.cpuset`, which exposes the cpuset to the container:
-  - If the container has exclusive CPUs assigned, the value exposes the exclusive cpuset:
+- **If the container has exclusive CPUs assigned**:
-    - during a scale-down, the newly allocated cpuset, before it is applied to the container,
+  - during a scale-down: the file contains the newly allocated cpuset (before it is applied to the container).
-    - otherwise, the cpuset the container currently holds.
+  - at other times: the file contains the cpuset the container currently holds.
-  - Otherwise, the value is empty ("").
+- **Otherwise**: the file contains an empty string (`""`).

-The Volume manager gets the Memory state from Memory manager, and writes it to the Downward API volume file `assigned.memset`, which exposes the set of memory NUMA nodes to the container:
+The Volume Manager gets the Memory state from the Memory Manager, and writes it to the Downward API volume file `assigned.memset`, which exposes the set of memory NUMA nodes to the container:
-  - If the container has memory assigned, the value exposes those NUMA nodes (e.g. `0-1`).
+- **If the container has memory assigned**: the file contains those NUMA nodes (e.g. `0-1`).
-  - Otherwise, the value is empty ("").
+- **Otherwise**: the file contains an empty string (`""`).

 #### Downward API Environment Variable Exposure

-The environment variable for CPU exposure gets the CPU state from the CPU manager when the container is created:
+The environment variable for CPU exposure gets the CPU state from the CPU Manager when the container is created:
-  - If the container has exclusive CPUs assigned, the value exposes the exclusive cpuset.
+- **If the container has exclusive CPUs assigned**: the variable exposes the exclusive cpuset.
-  - Otherwise, the value is empty ("").
+- **Otherwise**: the variable is empty (`""`).

-The environment variable for Memory exposure gets the Memory state from the Memory manager when the container is created:
+The environment variable for Memory exposure gets the Memory state from the Memory Manager when the container is created:
-  - If the container has memory assigned, the value exposes those NUMA nodes (e.g. `0-1`).
+- **If the container has memory assigned**: the variable exposes those NUMA nodes (e.g. `0-1`).
-  - Otherwise, the value is empty ("").
+- **Otherwise**: the variable is empty (`""`).

-**Note** An environment variable is evaluated when the container is created and is not updated afterwards, so it does not follow a resize; it is re-evaluated only when the container is recreated.
+**Note:** An environment variable is evaluated when the container is created and is not updated afterwards, so it does not follow a resize; it is re-evaluated only when the container is recreated.
 Volume file values, in contrast, are updated whenever the assignment changes.
-A workload that needs the value to follow a resize must read the volume file.
+A workload that needs that value to follow a resize must read the volume file.

 ### Test Plan